 The basic unit of course credit is the semester hour.

-A full-time student is one who is enrolled for six or more semester hours.
+A full-time graduate student is one who is enrolled for six or more semester hours.

 Students are not permitted to enroll for courses for which they have not completed all prerequisites.
 A prerequisite course must have been completed with an acceptable passing grade before enrollment in the given course is permitted.
 A corequisite is a course in which a student must be enrolled and satisfactorily participating simultaneously to the given course.

 A student enrolled in a graduate program requiring 40 or fewer hours is allowed a maximum period of four years, measured from the date of first enrollment, to complete the degree under the entering curriculum.
 A student enrolled in a program requiring 41 or more hours is allowed a maximum of six years to complete the degree under the entering curriculum.
 Students who do not complete their degree requirements within these time limits are subject to the degree requirements in effect at the time of completing the degree.

 Credit earned ten years or more prior to admission to a student's current graduate program may not be applied toward meeting graduation requirements without special approval by the Department Head and the Dean.
 This policy applies to transfer credit as well as credit earned at JBU.
 Students wishing to apply older graduate credit toward a current degree must submit a petition to the respective Program Director for acceptance.